Going away on holiday for Christmas isn't for everyone, but it does have some perks.

 Entree

-You can arrange delivery of fresh seafood and platters to your boat through local provisions companies.
+You can arrange delivery of fresh seafood and platters to your boat on arrival, through local provisioning companies.
 Prawns for the BBQ or fresh shellfish and calamari can all be arranged.

 Even better, catch your own fresh fish and serve as sashimi.